vespakoen/docs/install.md

 ## Basic Configuration

 When starting a new project, you shouldn't be bombarded with loads of confusing configuration decisions.
 For that reason, Laravel is intelligently configured out of the box.
 The **application/config/application.php** file contains the basic configuration options for your application.

+The only option you **definitely** change out of the box is your **application key**.
+This key is used throughout the framework for encryption, hashing, etc. It lives in the **config/application.php** file and should be set to a random, 32 character string.

 > **Note:** If you are using mod_rewrite, you should set the index option to an empty string.